William P. Hobby Jr.: Lieutenant Governor of Texas

-In addition to presiding over the state senate, Hobby served in numerous other political leadership capacities.
+In addition to presiding over the state senate, Hobby served in numerous other leadership capacities within the political sphere.
 These included appointments as chair of the Governor's Energy Advisory Council (GEAC) (1973–1977), the Texas Energy Advisory Council (TEAC) (1977–1979), the special advisory committee which recommended the Texas Sunset Act (1970s), and the Joint Advisory Committee on Educational Services to the Deaf (1976–1979); co-chair of the Texas Energy and Natural Resource Advisory Council (TENRAC) (1979–1983); vice-chair of the Criminal Justice Policy Council; ex officio member of the Texas Advisory Commission on Intergovernmental Relations; and member of the Select Committee on Public Education (1983–1984).
 He was also chair of the National Conference of Lieutenant Governors in 1974.
 In 1985, he joined the mental health activist, Helen J. Farabee of Wichita Falls, in convincing the legislature to create the Department of Mental Health Mental Retardation, known as MHMR.

 "Over his years as Lieutenant Governor, Hobby gained a reputation as an astute fiscal manager and parliamentary leader in the Texas Senate," according to a biographical sketch in the state archives.

 "Some of the highlights of Hobby's years as Lieutenant Governor included reforms in the appropriations process such as zero-based budgeting, which required agencies to justify their budgets regardless of previous budget levels, and a requirement that the fiscal impact of bills be determined and reported to the Legislature in advance of passage.
-Also passed during his tenure were the indigent health care plan, the Texas water plan, and the school finance bill of 1984 that redistributed state funds among the state's school districts, required teacher testing, and created the controversial 'no-pass-no-play' rule."
+Also passed during his tenure were the indigent health care plan, the Texas water plan, and the school finance bill of 1984 that redistributed state funds among the state's school districts, required teacher testing, and created the controversial 'no-pass-no-play' rule."Shortly after Deng Xiaoping's 1979 visit to the United States, Hobby traveled to China and signed a deal through which China began selling crude oil to Houston-area refineries.

 After politics

 Hobby served as Chancellor of the University of Houston System from 1995 to 1997.
 He told Texas Monthlys Paul Burka that he had never expected the call.

-Also, Hobby remained active in business.
+Additionally, Hobby remained active in the business world.
 He served on the boards of directors for various firms, including Southwest Airlines, a position he held for seventeen years.
-He was Trustee of the LBJ Foundation.
-He held the Sid Richardson Chair in Public Affairs at the LBJ School of Public Affairs and was also Radoslav Tsanoff Professor at Rice University.
+He was a Trustee of the LBJ Foundation.
+He held the Sid Richardson Chair in Public Affairs at the LBJ School of Public Affairs and was also the Radoslav Tsanoff Professor at Rice University.
 He continued to be active in civic affairs as a commissioner for the Texas Parks and Wildlife Department.
 In 2010, he published a book, How Things Really Work: Lessons from a Life in Politics.
 This book was produced as an audiobook by Assistive Media for the Texas Talking Book Program to serve Texans with blindness or visual, physical, or reading disabilities.